 If you are interested in studying with us in 2021/22, please be aware that the UK’s departure from the EU may affect your tuition fees.
 Learn more about your fee status and which tuition fees are relevant to you.

 We have tried to cover as much information as possible here but eligibility rules for funding can be complex.
 If you want to speak to a member of the Money Advice Team please do get in touch with us.

 This information about healthcare courses at LJMU relate specifically to the following courses:

 - Nursing – Mental Health, Child and Adult

-- Paramedic Science Degree (not the top up course)
+- Paramedic Science Degree (not the one year top up course)

 In these webpages we have information on: